AxiaCoin/axia-network-v2-coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the AXChain config to AxiaGo [here.](https://docs.axc.network/nodes/maintain/chain-config-flags/#axchain-configs)
+To enable the other namespaces see the instructions for passing the AXChain config to Axia [here.](https://docs.axc.network/nodes/maintain/chain-config-flags/#axchain-configs)
-Full documentation for the AXChain's API can be found [here.](https://docs.axc.network/apis/axiago/apis/axchain/)
+Full documentation for the AXChain's API can be found [here.](https://docs.axc.network/apis/axia/apis/axchain/)

 ## Compatibility